Jeannie C. Riley

 Jeannie C. Riley (born Jeanne Carolyn Stephenson; October 19, 1945) is an American country music and gospel singer.
-She is best known for her 1968 country and pop hit "Harper Valley PTA", which missed by one week simultaneously becoming the Billboard Country and Pop number-one hit.
+She is best known for her 1968 country and pop hit "Harper Valley PTA", which reached number-one on the Billboard Country and Pop charts.

 Riley later saw moderate country music chart action but never again duplicated the success of "Harper Valley PTA".
 She became a born-again Christian in the mid-1970s and began recording gospel music during the late 1970s.

 Early life and rise to fame

 Riley was born in Anson, Texas, United States.
-As a teenager, she married Mickey Riley and gave birth to a daughter, Kim Michelle Riley, on January 11, 1966.
+As a teenager, she married Mickey Riley and gave birth to a daughter on January 11, 1966.
 The family moved to Nashville, Tennessee, after receiving a letter from Weldon Myrick, who heard a demo tape of Riley's and believed she could be successful.
 Riley worked as a secretary for Passkey Music in Nashville while recording demos on the side.